3DNIV/3DNIV/docs/documentation.md

 ## Required Components <a name="Components"></a>
 ### Ventilator Unit
-The modified Dual NIV CPAP circuit depends on a pressure-control ventilator unit, with the circuit here using a Philips Respironics Trilogy 202TM ventilator.
+The modified Dual NIV CPAP circuit depends on a pressure-control ventilator unit, with the circuit here using a Philips Respironics Trilogy 202™ ventilator.
 The circuit should also be compatible with other similar units.
 ### Viral filters
 The modified circuit uses viral filters connect through 22mm ports at inspiratory (Servo Duo Guard, Maquet Gettinge) and expiratory  (VIROBAC II, King Systems) ends
 ### Masks
-The circuit uses an NIV facemask (SE MaxshieldTM, Pulmodyne) connected through a swivel 32mm port.
+The circuit uses an NIV facemask (SE Maxshield™, Pulmodyne) connected through a swivel 32mm port.
 ### Test Lung
-Two 1L test lungs (Test Lung 190, Maquet, Wayne, New Jersey) are required to test the system setup prior to general use.
+Two 1L test lungs (Test Lung 190, Maquet™, Wayne, New Jersey) are required to test the system setup prior to general use.
 ### Tubing
-All of the hardware listed here is designed to connect to standard respirator tubing (BiTracTM Circuit, Pulmodyne) that uses universal 22mm ports/connections.
+All of the hardware listed here is designed to connect to standard respirator tubing (BiTrac™ Circuit, Pulmodyne) that uses universal 22mm ports/connections.

 ## Manufacturing instructions <a name="Manufacture"></a>